Cascade Head Biosphere Region celebrates 50 years!

-Established in 1976, and renewed and expanded to its current footprint in 2017, Oregon’s Biosphere Region is more than a preserve, more than a reserve, more than a forest and more than a sea….
+Established in 1976 and renewed and expanded to its current footprint in 2017, Oregon’s Cascade Head Biosphere Region marks its 50th anniversary this year.
+More than a preserve, more than a reserve, more than a forest, and more than the, it is a living landscape where communities, ecosystems, and research come together.

 The Place